 A still more profound acknowledgement to Agustín de la Fuente is implicit: the father whose dramatised discourse constituted by far the greater part of the book is named "Augustin."
 The son, to whom he offered guidance, was called Joan, a variant of Mijangos' own Christian name, Juan.
-The apparent homage could reflect Agustín de la Fuente's seniority in age-he had assisted Fray Bernardino de Sahagún more than 20 years earlier-and it could also be a tribute to the Indian's learning.70 may have rendered such 'aesthetic' justification unnecessary, although the associated Nahuatl sometimes digresses markedly from the declared liturgical model.
+The apparent homage could reflect Agustín de la Fuente's seniority in age-he had assisted Fray Bernardino de Sahagún more than 20 years earlier-and it could also be a tribute to the Indian's learning.

 The title, Espejo divino, "Divine Mirror" might appear to recall the convention of didactic speculum or "mirror" literature, which had originated in the Middle Ages and continued into the 1600s.
-Yet despite the variety of medieval and Renaissance specula for priests and princes-of history, chivalry, human life, salvation, morality, government and so on-no prior publication in Europe was ever entitled Espejo divino or Speculum divinum.
-The Spanish title was a loose gloss of a coinage on the first page of the Nahuatl text:
+Yet despite the variety of medieval and Renaissance specula for priests and may have rendered such 'aesthetic' justification unnecessary, although the associated Nahuatl sometimes digresses markedly from the declared liturgical model.

-70 Compare Bautista, Sermonario, on Agustín de la Fuente quoted in (1) above.
+&lt;sup>70 Compare Bautista, Sermonario, on Agustín de la Fuente quoted in (1) above.